FRYSTAT HUNTING CASTLE

 4 - Courtyard of the Castle Brewery.
 From left: White Tower, Brewery Lane, brewery inn "U Barona" and neo-Gothic brewery courtyard with tavern "Na Bečkách" in its corner

-The Silesian Duke Boleslav II Piast founded a princely brewery in Fryštát in 1447
+Casimir's father, Silesian Duke Boleslav II Piast, founded a princely brewery in Fryštát in 1447

 You are in the neo-Gothic courtyard of the Fryštát Castle Brewery.
 It was founded in 1447 by the Silesian Duke Boleslav II.
 Piast.
 In the same year, he also elevated his residence Fryštát above other Silesian towns and continued the close family ties of his mother, Duchess Euphemia II. with the royal Jagiellonian dynasty.
 The Castle Brewery was actually a cooperative brewery, in which a large Fryštát aristocracy had a stake.
 Duke Boleslav II. placed the brewery's headquarters in the building of today's extended part of the Town Hall, which we will visit later, and it was moved to this location in Pivovarská street at the beginning of the 16th century by Boleslav's son, the Silesian Viceroy Casimir II.
 The oldest surviving building of the Duke's Brewery here in Pivovarská street is its Renaissance malt house from the early 16th century, where today there is a legendary, medieval tavern called "Na Bečkách", where you are invited to refresh yourself with delicious Fryštát beer.